tdwg/vocab/documentation-specification.md

 The property dcterms:description MAY optionally be used to provide additional information that is not part of the definition of the term.

-If the term was created or modified as the result of an Executive Committee decision, the property dwcattributes:decision SHOULD be used to link to the HTTP IRI representing the record of the decision affecting the term.
+If the term was created or modified as the result of an Executive Committee decision, the property tdwgutility:decision SHOULD be used to link to the HTTP IRI representing the record of the decision affecting the term.

 Properties that extend the meaning of terms by introducing machine-computable entailments SHOULD NOT be included with the basic properties listed in this section.
 Rather they SHOULD be included in a vocabulary extension list as described in Section 4.4.2.2.